-When writing your notes, pick your favouritecoloured pens and assign each one to a theme or subject you need to cover.
+When writing your notes, pick your favourite-coloured pens and assign each one to a theme or subject you need to cover.
 When recalling the information later, go through all the colours you used when revising in your head, this should help you not to leave anything out!
-If you don't have coloured pens, sticky notes work fine!